alexa/alexa-apis-for-nodejs/ask-sdk-model-runtime/README.md

 ```

 ## Opening Issues
 For bug reports, feature requests and questions, we would like to hear about it.
-Search the [existing issues](https://github.com/alexa/alexa-skills-kit-sdk-for-nodejs/issues) and try to make sure your problem doesnâ€™t already exist before opening a new issue.
-Itâ€™s helpful if you include the version of the SDK, Node.js or browser environment and OS youâ€™re using.
+Search the [existing issues](https://github.com/alexa/alexa-skills-kit-sdk-for-nodejs/issues) and try to make sure your problem doesn't already exist before opening a new issue.
+It's helpful if you include the version of the SDK, Node.js or browser environment and OS you're using.
 Please include a stack trace and reduced repro case when appropriate, too.

 ## License
 This SDK is distributed under the Apache License, Version 2.0, see LICENSE for more information.